Web & Knowledge Manager

 President & CEO

 Zoë Williams is a first-generation Jamaican American who holds a B.F.A in Acting and Performance Arts from the University at Albany.
 Zoë fell into Development five years ago at The Drawing Center at an assistant level, where she received a crash course into the arts world in NYC.
-With the help of strong mentorship, Zoë has had the opportunity to serve at the Brooklyn Children’s Musuem and The Alvin Ailey American Dance Theater.
-Supporting inclusion and equity in the Arts & Culture spectrum is her passion.
-Other passions include, being a mother, traveling, cooking, dancing, and attending live theater.
+With the help of strong mentorship, Zoë has had the opportunity to serve at the Brooklyn Children’s Museum and The Alvin Ailey American Dance Theater.
+Supporting inclusion and equity in the arts & culture spectrum is her passion.
+Other passions include being a mother, traveling, cooking, dancing, and attending live theater.